meabed/openapi-client-axios-ts/DOCS.md

 ## Typegen

-`openapi-client-axios` comes with a tool called `typegen` to generate typescript type files (.d.ts) for OpenAPIClient instances using an OpenAPI definition file.
+`openapi-client-axios-ts` comes with a tool called `typegen` to generate typescript type files (.d.ts) for OpenAPIClient instances using an OpenAPI definition file.

 ```
-$ npm install -g openapi-client-axios-typegen
+$ npm install -g openapi-client-axios-ts-gen
 ```

 ```